tooevangelist/flexible-jekyll/_posts/2020-04-15-developer-relations-online-event.markdown

 layout: post
 title: Online devrel meetup with live-streaming and recording
 date: 2020-04-15 10:00:00 +0000
-description: Watch live or later on YouTube.
-See inside for the line-up and details.
+description: See the recording and the discussion panel on YouTube.
 img: devrel-meetup-750.png
 tags: [DevRel, Meetups, Online, Europe]
 ---